About Pathfinder Therapy

 Find me on linkedin:

-The name isn't accidental.
-I've always done my clearest thinking in the mountains, on a trail in the Rockies, above the treeline, where the noise drops away and you can actually hear yourself.
-There's something about being in terrain that demands your full attention that strips away the non-essential.
+The name is not accidental.
+I have always done my clearest thinking in the mountains, on a trail in the Rockies, above the treeline, where the noise drops away and you can actually hear yourself.
+There is something about terrain that demands your full attention that strips away the non-essential.
+That is what I want therapy to do.
+Not to hand you a map someone else drew, but to help you read the terrain of your own life clearly enough to find a path that is yours.

 BEYOND THE OFFICE